Mathew29/WordCounter/README.md

 # _Word Counter_

-#### _This program will count how many times a given word is in a sentence, 4/26/2019_
+#### _This program will count how many times a given word is in a sentence.
+4/26/2019_

 #### By _**Mathew Akre**_

 ## Description

-_This program will receive a word and sentence from user input.It will then check how many times that word is in that sentence.
+_This program will receive a word and sentence from user input.
+It will then check how many times that word is in that sentence.
 Then it will return the number of times that word was in the sentence._

 ## Specs
 |Behavior|Input|Output|